After 7 (Lay Bankz album)

-After 7 is the debut studio album by American singer Lay Bankz, released through Artist Partner Group on May 27, 2024.
-The lead single "Tell Ur Girlfriend" peaked at number 58 on the Billboard Hot 100, aided by a viral dance trend on TikTok.
+After 7 is the only studio album by American singer Lay Bankz, released through Artist Partner Group on May 27, 2024.
+The second single "Tell Ur Girlfriend" peaked at number 58 on the Billboard Hot 100, aided by a viral dance trend on TikTok.
+Tell Ur Girlfriend was released in support of After 7.
 The album also features rappers VaporGod and Beam.

 Background and composition

 The title of After 7 was inspired by Lay Bankz's experience with the number seven throughout her life, including ages, dates, and other significant life events.
 The lead single "Tell Ur Girlfriend" reached #58 on the Billboard Hot 100 chart, marking Bankz's first entry onto the Billboard charts.
 Bankz describes this album as her first "big-girl body of work".
 She noted the authenticity of After 7 saying "...[After 7 is] raw and it’s me and it’s uncut...this project is way more innovative.
 I really sat down and thought about how I wanted my project to sound and how I wanted it to feel."